Highlighting the issue of drunk driving

 A person is killed once every 50 minutes on an Illinois roadway or elsewhere in America because of an impaired driver.
-To raise awareness of the dangers of impaired driving, December has been named National Impaired Driving Prevention Month.
+In an effort to raise awareness of the dangers of impaired driving, December has been named National Impaired Driving Prevention Month.
 The goal is to recognize that impaired driving is not a smart option and that people can choose not to do so.

 Over 10,000 people were killed in 2016 because of crashes caused by alcohol-impaired driving.
 Although there are fewer drunk driving fatalities than there were several decades ago, it represented 28 percent of all traffic fatalities in 2016.
 In 2012, 4.2 million Americans said that they had driven at least once in the previous 30 days while impaired by alcohol.
 It is important to remember that driving after having a single drink can be dangerous.